Explore the History of the Garden State on Hunterdon County’s 579 Trail

 A summer road trip with my mother along New Jersey’s 579 Trail, a 25-mile stretch of country road from Bloomsbury to Lambertville, was a great way to explore the agricultural roots of the Garden State.
 This article was originally written in 2021 and updated in 2024.

 County Road 579, as it is formally known, used to be a Lenni Lenape trail that became a road for early settlers traveling to Easton, Pennsylvania.
-Today, you can feast on grass-fed lamb and house-made cheese spreads at Mount Salem Kitchen spreads and sip local wines at places like Beneduce Vineyard.
+Today, you can feast on grass-fed lamb and house-made cheese spreads at Mount Salem Kitchen and sip local wines at places like Beneduce Vineyard.
 Those who want to get close to the earth, can pick strawberries and blackberries at Phillips Farm.

 579 Trail Hunterdon County Nj 5771